-Closings are also posted on the College phone system, at 413-747-0204.
+Closings are also posted on the College phone system.

 College Right to Change Courses and Related Policies

 At Cambridge College, course structures often vary considerably from the traditional norm.
 The amount of time in class varies with the nature of the course and its level.
 Cambridge College reserves the right to change course structure, course content, course requirements, course offerings, and course availability solely within its own discretion as it deems necessary and appropriate.